system-er/gdtinycc/README.md

 godot_instantiate(self, scenepath)

 godot_create(classname) // v0.3.5: now creates all classes godot knows
-// !!! v0.3.6: RefCounted: StandardMaterial3D should work, for other RefCounted:
+// !!! v0.3.6: RefCounted: StandardMaterial3D, ShaderMaterial, ImageTexture, Gradient,
+// Curve, ArrayMesh should work, for other RefCounted:
 // !!! add the missing RefCounted in godot_create like StandardMaterial3D or
 // store the RefCounted as file and load with godot_load_resource